 In brief, the better protection against ransomware or malware is a backup regimen.
 Ransomware usually lock down backup systems that are already on the network, so it is essential to have an internal backups on drives or servers or you can keep information off site!

-Want more huddle rooms inspiration?
-Check out our favorite blog post and subscribe our blog!
+Need more inspiration for your huddle rooms?
+Check out our favorite blog posts and subscribe to our blog!